oceanicos/oceanicospy/docs/index.rst

 oceanicospy documentation
 =========================

+This is the documentation for oceanicospy, a Python package for handling most of the programming tasks related with analysis of in-situ data, reading observations from a set of differentes sensors, automatize the modelling worfkflow and plotting some common and practical figures.

 Add your content using ``reStructuredText`` syntax.
 See the `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ documentation for details.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    analysis
+   models
+   plots
+   retrievals
    observations
+   observations/AQUAlogger